 In most churches, the altar call is considered a crucial moment.
 It is an appropriate ending to a powerful message because the altar call provides the congregation with an opportunity to immediately respond to what they have just heard.
-Today let us find out how to do it in the most effective way.
+It doesn’t matter how powerful your sermon was unless you did justice to it with a convincing altar call.
+After all, that altar call of a few minutes can be the difference between life and death, and heaven and hell for somebody seated in the congregation.
+Therefore in today’s post let us find out how to do it in the most effective way.

 The sermon you are preaching must manifest your own passion for God and his word.
+If you are not passionate about your sermon don’t expect others to respond to your altar call because they won’t be passionate either.
 Passion emerges from your relationship with God.
-Don’t confuse it with personality traits such as vibrancy, bounciness or even charisma.
+Don’t confuse it with personality traits such as vibrancy, bounciness, or even charisma.

 4. Maintain Focus

 People become very receptive nearing the climax of a sermon.
 Don’t let distractions to waste such opportune times, (mobile phones, etc.) As a preacher, you should be sensitive to the leading of the Holy Spirit and know when to stop speaking and let God do the rest.
 Just Grab the moment by its neck.
 You will be glad you did.

 Clearly announce who is expected to come forward.
 Such as whether those who need healing, those who want to accept Christ, etc. Don’t mix up people with different expectations.
 If you really want to announce who you will be praying for and whom the other Pastors will pray for.
 It’s best to stick with one specific group however.